erosnemesis/ADC128S102/README.md

-# ADC128S102
+# ADC128S102 SPI Driver

-A Particle library for ADC128S102

-## Welcome to your library!

-To get started, modify the sources in [src](src).
-Rename the example folder inside [examples](examples) to a more meaningful name and add additional examples in separate folders.

-To compile your example you can use `particle compile examples/usage` command in [Particle CLI](https://docs.particle.io/guide/tools-and-features/cli#update-your-device-remotely) or use our [Desktop IDE](https://docs.particle.io/guide/tools-and-features/dev/#compiling-code).

-Libraries can also depend on other libraries.
-To add a dependency use [`particle library add`](https://docs.particle.io/guide/tools-and-features/cli#adding-a-library) or [library management](https://docs.particle.io/guide/tools-and-features/dev/#managing-libraries) in Desktop IDE.

-After the library is done you can upload it with `particle library upload` or `Upload` command in the IDE.
-This will create a private (only visible by you) library that you can use in other projects.
-If you wish to make your library public, use `particle library publish` or `Publish` command.

-_TODO: update this README_
+A Library for ADC128S102 using hardware SPI.
+This should be compatible with any Arduino up to 16Mhz

 ## Usage

-Connect XYZ hardware, add the ADC128S102 library to your project and follow this simple example:
+Connect ADC128S102 hardware as per the datasheet (See Documentation section for link), add the ADC128S102 library to your project and follow this simple example:

 ```
 #include "ADC128S102.h"